 - Nose reshaping

 When possible, cosmetic procedures are done using minimally invasive techniques, resulting in smaller incisions, less pain and a faster recovery.

-Our specialists have extensive experience performing breast reconstruction and other reconstructive procedures following cancer surgery.
+Our specialists have extensive experience performing breast reconstruction and other reconstructive procedures following breast cancer surgery.
 Microsurgical options for breast reconstruction include DIEP (Deep Inferior Epigastric Perforator) flap surgery, a technique that preserves muscle and eliminates the risk associated with breast implants.

 Surgery for Skin Cancer

 We work with patients with skin cancer—melanoma, squamous and basal—to remove the cancerous cells and restore appearance with surgical skin cancer treatment.
 You have access to Mohs micrographic surgery, an advanced approach to removing skin cancer that minimizes damage to the skin.

 Reconstructive surgery is also used to correct birth defects or developmental abnormalities, such as cleft palate, and to repair form and function after accidents, burns, wounds, infection or disease.
 The latest in plastic surgery advances mean minimal scaring at the surgical site.

 The hand is a complex network of muscles and tendons that need specialized care.
 Minimally invasive endoscopic techniques are used instead of traditional surgery for many hand surgeries, such as surgery for carpal tunnel syndrome.

 Learn how to prepare for surgery at Cape Cod Healthcare.